wajeht/move-mouse-in-a-square/README.md

 ## 🛠️ Installation

 > [!WARNING]
 > Before installing **mouse**, please ensure that you have Node.js version 20 or higher installed on your system.
+If you're also on Mac, make sure to enable whatever Terminal app to accessibility via `Privacy & Security` > `Accessibility` > `<your terminal app>`

 ```bash
 $ npm install -g @wajeht/mouse